 An interface is identified by its name, which is unique within the server.
-This property is captured in the "interface-ref" and "interface-state-ref" typedefs, which other YANG modules SHOULD use when they need to reference a configured interface or operationally used interface, respectively.
+This property is captured in the "interface-ref" typedef, which other YANG modules SHOULD use when they need to reference an interface.

 3.3.
 Interface Layering

 There is no generic mechanism for how an interface is configured to be layered on top of some other interface.
 It is expected that interface-type-specific models define their own data nodes for interface layering by using "interface-ref" types to reference lower layers.